Starting from version 3-1-7 RdpGuard supports advanced blocking settings allowing you to define how it should

 4. Click Save

-like shown on the screenshot above, please note that this will increase the number of filters added to the
+like shown on the screenshot above, please note that this will increase the number of conditions added to the

 When you block all access to the server (the Block access to all ports on the server checkbox ticked)

-- one filtering rule is required to block one IP address, the same is for blocking one single port (like 3389).
+- one condition is required to block one IP address.

-But everything changes when you block multiple ports, like 3389, 21, 25, 110.
-The number of filters added to
+But everything changes when you block specific ports, like 3389, 21, 25, 110.
+The number of conditions added to

-For example, blocking access for 1000 IP addresses to all ports on the server (or to single port) requires 1000 rules
+For example, blocking 1000 IP addresses from accessing all ports on a server requires 1000 conditions